 - A. The following process is intended to prevent or decrease the incidence of truancy.
 We believe that the most effective support system is one that includes intervention early to prevent excessive tardies or absences.
 Unexcused tardies and early dismissals may also count towards the accumulation of unexcused absences.
-Every three unexcused tardies/early dismissals will count as one day (6.5 hours) of unexcused absences with the following criteria: - 1.
-Truancy Warning Letter delivered via home visit by the District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - 2.
-Unofficial Court Hearing to be held at the school (52 hours/8 Days of Unexcused Absences) - 3.
+Every three unexcused tardies/early dismissals will count as one day (6.5 hours) of unexcused absences with the following criteria: - a.
+Warning Letter (13 hours/2 days of Unexcused Absences) - b.
+Truancy Warning Letter delivered via home visit by the District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - c.
+Unofficial Court Hearing to be held at the school (52 hours/8 Days of Unexcused Absences) - d.
 Official Truancy Hearing

-B. Truancy Warning Letter Delivered to Home by District Truancy Officer (32.5 hours/5 Days of Unexcused Absences)

-C. Unofficial Court Hearing (52 hours/8 Days of Unexcused Absences)
+- B. Warning Letter: (13 hours/2 Days of Unexcused Absences) Parental/Legal Guardians(s) is sent a notice from the school.
+In compliance with R.C.
+3321.2 the letter shall warn both the child and the parent(s) of the legal consequences of the failure to attend school. - C. Truancy Warning Letter Delivered to Home by District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - D. Unofficial Court Hearing (52 hours/8 Days of Unexcused Absences) - a.

-- a.
 Parent/Legal Guardian(s) and child will be required to attend an unofficial Court hearing at the school.
 A representative of the school or the truancy officer will send a notice of the hearing. - b.
 If more than one parent/legal guardian is responsible for the care of the child, both parents/legal guardians will be expected to attend. - c.
 The hearings will be held at the school - d.
 A Truancy Officer and a designated school official will conduct the hearing. - e.
 While the hearing is unofficial, the process should be formal and enable both the child and the parent to clearly understand their responsibilities. - f.
 Focus of intervention at this level will be to identify child and family needs and make referral to appropriate school services and/or human services agencies if needed. - g.
 The result of the unofficial hearing should be a family/school plan, which will resolve the truant behavior.
 As part of the plan, the parent may be asked to become specifically involved in the daily school activities (helping with homework, transportation to school, regular contact with teachers, etc.).
 Schools will be asked to identify creative options for parental involvement. - h.
-Parent/legal Guardian(s) who fail to show for the unofficial hearing, refuses to cooperate, or is unable to cause the child's attendance at school will be charged with "Failure to Send" when the child's absences qualify him/her as a habitual truant (30 hours/5 consecutive days unexcused OR 42 hours/7 unexcused days in a month OR 72 hours/12 days unexcused in a year) or as a chronic truant (42 hours/7 consecutive days unexcused OR 60 hours/10 unexcused in a month OR 90 hours/15 days unexcused in a year) - D. Official Truancy Hearing - a.
-An official truancy complaint will be filed with Crawford County Juvenile Court based on the following guidelines.
+Parent/legal Guardian(s) who fail to show for the unofficial hearing, refuses to cooperate, or is unable to cause the child's attendance at school will be charged with "Failure to Send" when the child's absences qualify him/her as a habitual truant (30 hours/5 consecutive days unexcused OR 42 hours/7 unexcused days in a month OR 72 hours/12 days unexcused in a year) or as a chronic truant (42 hours/7 consecutive days unexcused OR 60 hours/10 unexcused in a month OR 90 hours/15 days unexcused in a year)